s0rta/revengate-new/roadmap.md

 - [ ] end of game stats
 - [ ] pinch to zoom
 - [ ] new starting quest: Cards Collection about retreiving stolen loom punch cards
+- [ ] bug: "follow stairs" is the wrong button label for horizontal gateways
+- [ ] bug: no message when getting potions from barman
+- [ ] connector tiles whould always be stairs when changing elevation

 VFX:
 - [x] water highlights